 Our goal is to "augment" existing pretraining datasets by rewriting captions with dense and informative texts.
 Instead of relying on human labor or black-box APIs, we use VILA to generate these captions.
 Therefore, the enriched caption can help develop better VILAs based on which VILA can also feedback to further enhance the captions for the training dataset.

-\textbf{\methodshort Enriches Dataset Text Quality.} The main VLM's performance boost comes from the caption quality improvement.
-As demonstrated in Table.~\ref{tab:recaption_stat}, the average number of words grows quickly after self-augmenting and saturates around round-3 and round-4.
-This is consistent with the trend observed in the benchmark side.
-In round-1, caption length increases significantly from 12 to 101, while in round-3, the increase is only from 117 to 126.
-The increase in caption length is no longer significant after round-1 but we still observe consistent improvement on VLM benchmarks.
-We hypothesize that self-augmentation after round-1 primarily improves caption quality, providing more accurate details and reducing hallucination.
-The results are visualized in Figure.~\ref{fig:boostraping_viz}.
-The origin caption for the provided example is brief and short, only describing Boris' riding action and no other information.
-After self-augmenting once, the caption becomes longer and much more informative, including descriptions of dressing and surrounding environments.
-Several new hallucinations are also added to the text (\eg, suit color, basket not showing in the image).
-While self-augmenting iterates, the hallucinations gradually get removed from captions.
-For example, the no-showing basket and wrongly-read "Barcardi" text are no longer mentioned in round-3. \vila{3} only describe visual elements that are confident with.
+\textbf{\methodshort Enriches Dataset Text Quality.} The main VLM's performance boost stems from improved caption quality.
+As shown in Table~\ref{tab:recaption_stat}, caption length increases rapidly after self-augmentation and plateaus around rounds 3 and 4.
+This aligns with the trend observed in the benchmark results (round 1: 12 to 101, round 3: 117 to 126).
+Though Caption length does not increase significantly after round-1, we continue to observe consistent improvement on VLM benchmarks.
+We hypothesize that self-augmentation beyond round-1 primarily enhances caption quality by providing more accurate details and reducing hallucination, as visualized in Figure~\ref{fig:boostraping_viz}.
+The initial brief caption is brief and short (only describing Boris’s riding action).
+The later captions evolves to include more details about clothing and surroundings.
+Although early iterations may contain some hallucinations (such as a non-existent basket and misread "Barcardi" text), subsequent iterations refine the caption to include only visual elements that can be confidently identified (more evidence in Table~\ref{tab:vsr_results}-Table~\ref{tab:human_eval}).

-\textbf{\methodshort Bootstraps VILA's Performance.} We follow the same pre-training + SFT process as VILA~\cite{lin2024vila} and sample 5\% data from the pre-training phase to ablate.
-The images are from the existing COYO~\cite{kakaobrain2022coyo-700m} and MMC4~\cite{zhu2023multimodal} and in each loop, we use the models trained last round to generate new captions for half of the sampled COYO images.
+\textbf{\methodshort Bootstraps VLM's Performance.} We follow the same pretraining + SFT process as VILA~\citep{lin2024vila} and sample 5\% data from the pretraining phase to ablate.
+The images are from the existing COYO~\citep{kakaobrain2022coyo-700m} and MMC4~\citep{zhu2023multimodal} and in each loop, we use the models trained last round to generate new captions for half of the sampled COYO images.
 MMC4 is not re-captioned because of its interleaved feature.
 Other settings are kept the same.
 We compare \vila{i} from different looping steps on common VLM benchmarks.
-We notice that self-augmented data help improves the model performance across different iterations: \vila{i+1} is consistently better than \vila{i} and the looping progressively boosts the performance (\vila{1-4} in Table.~\ref{tab:iteration_rounds}).
+We notice that self-augmented data help improves the model performance across different iterations: \vila{i+1} is consistently better than \vila{i} and the looping progressively boosts the performance (\vila{1-4} in Table~\ref{tab:iteration_rounds}).
 The self-augmenting technique is consistently useful until three rounds. \vila{4} reaches saturation and no longer bring consistent improvement of \vila{3}.